 However, during the peak time when the ISC experiences a high volume of packages, the scheduling of the packages can be delayed for several days and as a result, the tracking status remains stuck on “Inbound Out of Customs” as the package waits at the ISC.

 In worst-case scenarios, a package may get misrouted and skip ISC scheduling altogether.
-Then the USPS will return these packages to the ISC to get scheduled, and all that increases the delivery time of a package while the tracking status remains stuck at the ‘Inbound Out of Customs’.
+Then the USPS will return these packages to the ISC to get scheduled, and all that will increases the delivery time of a package while the tracking status remains stuck at the ‘Inbound Out of Customs’.

 Also Read – Departed Shipping Partner Facility, USPS Awaiting Item